dergigi/dergigi.github.io/bitcoin/resources.md

 #### Bitcoin (non-technical)

-Books about Bitcoin which can be read by anyone, no special background Knowledge or education required.
+Books about Bitcoin which can be read by anyone, no special background knowledge or education required.
 As mentioned above, I consider [The Bitcoin Standard][the-bitcoin-standard] required reading for anyone interested in Bitcoin.